-With 19 No. 1 singles and plenty of great deep cuts, Paisley’s catalog runs deep.
-A few tunes that just barely didn’t make the cut include hits like “Perfect Storm,” “This Is Country Music,” “The Mona Lisa” and “Today.”
-Others include deep cuts like “You’ll Never Leave Harlan Alive,” “Two Feet Of Topsoil,” “Life’s Railway To Heaven” with Sheryl Crow, Marty Stuart and Carl Jackson, “Eastwood” (featuring Clint Eastwood himself) and “Is It Raining At Your House.”
-Heck, even his 2002 cover of ZZ Top’s “Sharp Dressed Man” could make the list.
+With 19 No. 1 singles and plenty of great deep cuts, Paisley's catalog runs deep.
+A few tunes that just barely didn't make the cut include hits like "Perfect Storm," "This Is Country Music," "The Mona Lisa" and "Today."
+Others include deep cuts like "You'll Never Leave Harlan Alive," "Two Feet Of Topsoil," "Life's Railway To Heaven" with Sheryl Crow, Marty Stuart and Carl Jackson, "Eastwood" (featuring Clint Eastwood himself) and "Is It Raining At Your House."
+Heck, even his 2002 cover of ZZ Top's "Sharp Dressed Man" could make the list.
 (It didn't, but you should listen to it anyways).

 Seriously, the competition is stiff.
 Let's take a look at the cream of the crop in the 10 Best Brad Paisley Songs.
 (And don't worry, "Accidental Racist" did not make the cut).